Overview of Dataverse Git integration (preview)

 • Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.

-• This feature is currently only available to environments that have been created for early release cycles in Australia, Canada, and Europe.
+• This feature is currently only available to environments that have been created for early release cycles.
 Go to Early release cycle environments

 In this article, you find some of the key concepts and benefits to using Git-enabled source control with your Dataverse environments and solutions.
 For information about Git in Azure DevOps, go to Azure DevOps Git repository.